git-pull/tao-of-tmux/manuscript/03-practical-usage.md

 Key sequences will come up later if you use Vim, Emacs, or other TUI (Terminal User Interface) applications.
 If you haven't internalized the concept, let's do it now.
-If you have done similar command sequences in TUI/GUI applications, that'll come in handy.
+Prior experience command sequences in TUI/GUI applications will come in handy.

 When you memorize a key combo, it's one less time you'll be moving your hand away from the keyboard to grab your mouse.
-You can focus your short-term memory on getting stuff done; that means fewer mistakes.
+You can focus your short-term memory on getting stuff done; resulting in fewer mistakes.

 Q> ### Coming from ``GNU Screen``?
 Q>